 Who Should Buy What

-• Choose Tenways CGO600 Pro if: You want a lightweight, low-maintenance commuter with smooth torque-sensor feel for flat-to-rolling terrain.
-The belt drive and 36-lb weight matter to you.
-You're comfortable with a smaller dealer network.
+- Choose Tenways CGO600 Pro if: You want a lightweight, low-maintenance city commuter with smooth torque-sensor feel for flat-to-rolling terrain.
+The belt-drive option and 37-lb net weight matter to you.

-• Choose Velotric Discover 1 Plus if: Range is your top priority and you want maximum battery capacity for under $1,600.
+- Choose Velotric Discover 1 Plus if: Range is your top priority and you want maximum battery capacity for under $1,600.
 You're comfortable with a chain drivetrain and don't need the lightest bike possible.

-• Choose Lectric XP 4.0 if: Budget is your primary constraint, you need a folding bike for apartment or vehicle storage, or you want the most affordable Class 3 commuter option with reasonable specs.
+- Choose Lectric XP 4.0 if: Budget is your primary constraint, you need a folding bike for apartment or vehicle storage, or you want the most affordable Class 3 commuter option with reasonable specs.

 Frequently Asked Questions